Download Report

 Recommendation 1

-Develop and communicate a clear base-year recalculation policy.
+Implement a clear base-year recalculation policy.

 In this policy, you should aim to address any questions around when, why and how you will rebaseline.
 Having clear guidelines in place concerning what internal and external circumstances trigger rebaselining will facilitate decision-making and allow consideration for the most pragmatic route for your company to take.
 The objective of the policy should be to enhance clarity around progress tracking processes.